Wasserstein-2 Generative Networks: Proofs

 \subsection{Extension to the Non-Existent Density Case}

-Our main theoretical results require distributions $\mathbb{P},\mathbb{Q}$ to have finite second moments and everywhere positive density on $\mathcal{X}=\mathcal{Y}=\mathbb{R}^{D}$.
-While the existence of second moments is a reasonable condition, in the majority of practical use-cases the density might not exist or might not be non-zero everywhere.
+Our main theoretical results require distributions $\mathbb{P},\mathbb{Q}$ to have finite second moments and density on $\mathcal{X}=\mathcal{Y}=\mathbb{R}^{D}$.
+While the existence of second moments is a reasonable condition, in the majority of practical use-cases the density might not exist.
 Moreover, it is typically assumed that the supports of distributions are manifold of dimension lower than $D$ or even discrete sets.

 One may artificially smooth distributions $\mathbb{P},\mathbb{Q}$ by convolving them with a random white Gaussian noise\footnote{From the practical point of view, smoothing is equal to adding random noise distributed according to $\Lambda$ to samples from $\mathbb{P},\mathbb{Q}$ respectively.} $\Lambda=\mathcal{N}(0,\sigma^{2}I_{D})$ and find a generative mapping $g^{\dagger}:\mathcal{X}\rightarrow \mathcal{Y}$ between smoothed $\mathbb{P}\ast\Lambda$ and $\mathbb{Q}\ast\Lambda$.
 For Wasserstein-2 distances, it is natural that the generative properties of $g^{\dagger}$ as a mapping between $\mathbb{P}\ast\Lambda$ and $\mathbb{Q}\ast\Lambda$ will transfer to generative properties of $g^{\dagger}$ as a mapping between $\mathbb{P},\mathbb{Q}$, but with some bias depending on the statistics of $\Lambda$.